 Most of us remember the old card catalog and the process of looking up books in the libraries.
 Now the kids get to do a search on the computer and find the books they want.
 But they still have to know how to read those numbers and look for the books on the shelf. .
-Next time you go to the library with your kids, take a minute to introduce to them to the letters and numbers that will help them find their books.
-Then give them an assignment to see if they can find a particular book on the shelf Just because books are now catalogued on the computer systems, it’s still important for kids to understand how to search for a book and find it on the shelf.
+Next time you go to the library with your kids, take a minute to introduce them to the letters and numbers that will help them find their books.
+Then give them an assignment to see if they can find a particular book on the shelf Just because books are now cataloged on the computer systems, it’s still important for kids to understand how to search for a book and find it on the shelf.

 Use a Coupon:

 Our kids are learning the value of a coupon.
-I sometimes take just one child with me shopping and let him help me use my coupons.
+I sometimes take just one child with me shopping and let them help me use my coupons.
 They can understand the importance of matching the item with the coupon and get to check the expiration date.
 When they see that the coupon is worth money, it helps them understand the cost of food.